The Mongoose (film): Production

-In May 2024, it was announced that Neeson was cast in the film.
-In February 2025, it was announced that Tomei, Rhames and Chiklis were cast in the film and that filming began in Victoria.
+In May 2024, it was announced that Liam Neeson was cast in the film.
+In February 2025, it was announced that Marisa Tomei, Ving Rhames and Michael Chiklis were cast in the film and that filming began in the Australian state of Victoria.
 The action-thriller is being shot in Bacchus Marsh, Castlemaine, Templestowe and Bangholme, Frankston as well as the Melbourne CBD, North Melbourne, Kensington, Travancore, Altona and Moorabbin.

+Release

+In May 2026, Samuel Goldwyn Films acquired the U.S. distribution rights to the film.
+The Mongoose is scheduled to be released in the United States on October 30, 2026.